mbenoukaiss/vmod-impress/README.md

 You can add multiple sizes to the `sizes` map, each size has the following fields :
 - `width` : Maximum width to resize the image to
 - `height` : Maximum height to resize the image to
-- `quality` : Quality to use when compressing the image
+- `qualities` : Quality when compressing images the default value is `{AVIF: 40, WEBP: 70, JPEG: 90}`.
+Overrides the qualities specified in the `Config` object
 - `pattern` : Regex pattern to match the `{path}` variable in the URL pattern, if the path does not match a 404 will be returned
 - `pre_optimize` : If set to true, a thread will be spawned to optimize all the